-Many business process innovations require real time access via intra and internet technologies which expose critical utility operations to outside interference.
+Many business process innovations require real-time access via intra-and-internet technologies which expose critical utility operations to outside interference.
 Protecting these systems from hacking is paramount to utility success.
 New cybersecurity technology skills and organizations will have to be created to assure the continued integrity of critical business systems.
-Cybersecurity should also be planned along with digitalization plans and not as an afterthought.
+Cybersecurity issues should be addressed concurrently with digitalization plans and not as an afterthought.

 The Cybersecurity handbook was prepared to summarize the cyber security webinar series to be used by utility staff as a resource when initiating conversations with utility executives and boards of directors about this ever-evolving industry area.
 It’s an easily consultable reference document for utilities to use both for projects specifically focused on cybersecurity, but also to help protect all critical utility assets from cybersecurity attacks.
 The handbook encourages EUPP partners to integrate cybersecurity into their utility business processes, no matter where those utilities are in the world.
 The handbook is also a valuable source of information for energy sector regulators and government officials in carrying out their responsibilities to provide utilities with guidance, incentives, and funding to address cybersecurity.

 EUPP also developed an online cybersecurity course based on these resources and upon completion participants from USAID-partner utilities are awarded certification through IEEE.

 Electric power systems around the world are undergoing unprecedented transformations.
 From integrating distributed energy resources (DERs) to smart grids, these 21st-century developments require cutting-edge solutions to maintain or increase grid resiliency and flexibility.
 EUPP conducted a series of webinars on the current solutions being implemented for Grid Modernization.